7. Uses for Economics

 Replacing standard class web pages

 This is something that Tim Kochanski at the University of Alaska Southeast successfully trialled.
 He created a blog as part of a four-week class on introductory economics.
-He was keen to investigate a low cost alternative to using his institutional course management system (Blackboard).
+He was keen to investigate a low-cost alternative to using his institutional course management system (Blackboard).
 He found that the journal format of a blog, as well as other features provided a valuable resource to help guide his students through a semester of economics.
-A detailed case study is available in the Reflections on Teaching section of the Economics Network website.
+A detailed case study is available in the Economics Network's Ideas Bank.

 Professor-written blogs which cover interesting developments that relate to the theme of the course

-You may already be familiar with the Internet and often come across websites that may be relevant to your teaching.
-Using a blog can enable you to bring these resources together, comment on them and organise them in a manner which may be helpful to your students.
-You may want to try and make the theoretical aspects of what you are teaching meaningful in a broader context, by relating them to items that are in the news or of topical interest.
+You may already be finding things online that are relevant to your teaching.
+A blog can enable you to bring these resources together, comment on them and organise them in a manner which may be helpful to your students.
+You may want to try and make the theoretical aspects of what you are teaching meaningful in a broader context, by highlighting items of topical interest.

 Organization of in-class discussion or seminars